 The beauty of a vintage poster is that a piece of history and memories of times past have been preserved, even as our world continues to race towards a digital future.
 Most of our collection is decades, if not over a century old, printed for a limited use and ephemeral in nature; they were not meant to last.
 While many are in near mint condition and have been beautifully preserved over the decades, others may have some damage and show some wear.
 Some of our posters have been professionally preserved or restored if necessary, which will be noted in the description.

 Please note that many of our posters will have at least two images, a main image which highlights the graphics, and a second image that will always show the entire poster.
-You can zoom in on any image to view the condition in greater detail.
-We're also happy to send you additional photo close ups of any posters, just let us know!
+When we photograph the posters, we will often use magnets to hold the image in place, rest assured these are not pins!
+You can also zoom in on any image to view the condition in greater detail.
+We're also happy to send you additional photo close ups of any posters, just let us know.

 We us a widely recognized 6 scale system to grade our posters.